 The Living Wage is an hourly rate set independently and updated annually.

 The Living Wage is calculated according to the basic cost of living using the ‘Minimum Income Standard’ for the UK.
 Decisions about what to include in this standard are set by the public; it is a social consensus about what people need to make ends meet.

-John Fairhurst, Managing Director and Academic Principal at the London School of Business and Management has chosen to embrace the philosophy of paying people a living wage, which will see employees at LSBM earning £3.05 above the new minimum wage, and £2.55 above the 'premium' minimum wage for the over 25s that has been introduced by the government.
+John Fairhurst, Managing Director and Academic Principal at the London School of Business and Management has chosen to embrace the philosophy of paying people a living wage, which sees 18-20-year-old employees at LSBM earning £4.30 above the current minimum wage, and £2.37 above the current 'premium' minimum wage for the over 25s that has been introduced by the government.

-Living Wage Foundation Director, Katherine Chapman said: “We are delighted to welcome London School of Business and Management to the Living Wage movement as an accredited employer."
+Living Wage Foundation Director, Katherine Chapman said about LSBM signing up to the Living Wage: “We are delighted to welcome London School of Business and Management to the Living Wage movement as an accredited employer."

 “The best employers are voluntarily signing up to pay the Living Wage now.
 The Living Wage is a robust calculation that reflects the real cost of living, rewarding a hard day’s work with a fair day’s pay."

 “We have accredited over 3,600 leading employers, including leading higher education academic institutions such as LSBM.
 This has ranged from independent printers, bookshops and breweries, to well-known companies such as Nationwide, Aviva and SSE.
 These businesses recognise that clinging to the national minimum wage is not good for business.
 Customers expect better than that." - Living Wage Foundation